mariuskalvo/elixir-introduction/introduction.md

 Elixir is a great entry to functional programming.
 Learning functional programming and the coding style it encourages, may help developers increase their skills in other imperative and object oriented programming languages, e.g. by writing small, pure and testable functions and keeping a clear division between your business logic and side effects.

-One of the cons of using Elixir is adoption and finding developers.
-While the technology may be battle tested used for decades, without existing adoption, using new technology not backed by large corporations such as Facebook or Google may be regarded as too much of a risk.
-However, regarding adoption, developers and stakeholders have the ability and privilege of defining tomorrow's mainstream technologies by not only exploring established options.
+One of the challenges with using Elixir is adoption and finding developers.
+While the technology may be battle tested used for decades, without existing adoption, it may often be difficult for stakeholders to take the risk of adopting new technologies.
+While the risk may be high, developers and stakeholders have a opportunity to define tomorrows mainstream technologies, by not only exploring established options.

-I highly recommend to take a look at Erlang the movie, a relic from the 90s to advertise the capabilities of Erlang and OTP. https://www.youtube.com/watch?v=BXmOlCy0oBM
+As a final note, I highly recommend to have a look at Erlang the movie, a relic from the 90s to advertise the capabilities of Erlang and OTP.

+https://www.youtube.com/watch?v=BXmOlCy0oBM